jonathanAnguise/Embedded_Test_Python/README.md

 example, given the sequence 0,1,1,0 how many changes are needed so that the result is 0,1,0,1

-Functions are in main.py, tests are in tests/test_functions.py After cloning the repo, and before execution please make sure to have a venv and run:
+The functions can be found in the main.py folder, and the tests are in tests/test_functions.py After cloning the repo, and before execution please make sure to have a venv and run:
 ```python
 pip3 install -r requirements.txt